ITfoxtec/FoxIDs/docs/bridge.md

 By default, FoxIDs is a bridge between [SAML 2.0](saml-2.0.md) and [OpenID Connect](oidc.md) / [OAuth 2.0](oauth-2.0.md) without any additional configuration.

-If you configure a [SAML 2.0 authentication method](auth-method-saml-2.0.md) to an external Identity Provider (IdP) and connect your app as a [OpenID Connect application registration](app-reg-oidc.md) where you select the SAML 2.0 authentication method.
+If you configure a [SAML 2.0 authentication method](auth-method-saml-2.0.md) to an external Identity Provider (IdP) and connect your app as a [OpenID Connect application](app-reg-oidc.md) where you select the SAML 2.0 authentication method.
 A log in request from your app is routed as an external SAML 2.0 log in requests.
-The SAML 2.0 log in response is subsequently mapped to an OpenID Connect response for your app.
+The SAML 2.0 log in response is subsequently mapped to a OpenID Connect response for your app.
+SAML 2.0 claims are automatically convert to JWT (OAuth 2.0) claims.

 ![Bridge SAML 2.0 to OpenID Connect](images/bridge-saml-oidc.svg)